summa-dev/summa-solvency/zk_prover/README.md

 For testing purposes, it's not necessary to download the `ptau` file.
 The `generate_setup_artifacts` function can manage this by generating a new setup from a randomly generated value.
 This automated generation process is intended for testing and development convenience, and it should not be used in production.
 For real-world situations, you must provide the path of a specific `ptau` file to the `generate_setup_artifacts`.
 The circuit will use the randomness from the given file.
 You can find an example that initializes a `Snapshot` instance [here](https://github.com/summa-dev/summa-solvency/blob/11d4fce5d18f6175804aa792fc9fc5ac27bf5c00/backend/src/apis/snapshot.rs#L115-L116) in the backend.

-## Build a Solvency Verifier Contract
+## Build a Commitment

-A `gen_solvency_verifier.rs` script is provided to generate a solidity contract that can be used to verify the proof of solvency via a smart contract.
-Note that the function to verify such proof is a view function, which means that it can be called without spending gas and that it does not modify the state of the contract
+A `gen_commitment.rs` script is provided to generate a commitment out of a Merkle Sum Tree.
+In particular, the example takes a csv file located in "src/merkle_sum_tree/csv/entry_16.csv", build a Merkle Sum Tree and extract a commitment out it.
+The commitment is made of the `root_hash` and the `root_balances`.

+The script will eventually generate a `commitment_solidity_calldata.json` file that contains some testing calldata to be used within `contracts` and `backend` to test the publishing of the commitment to the Summa Smart Contract.

 The script can be run as follows:

 ```
-cargo run --release --example gen_solvency_verifier
+cargo run --release --example gen_commitment
 ```

-The script will generate a new `SolvencyVerifier.sol` and `SolvencyVerifier.yul` contracts in `contracts/src`.

-Note that the generic parameters of the circuits `N_ASSETS` and `N_BYTES` are set to `2` and `14`.
-This means that the circuit is tuned to verify the proof of solvency for an exchange with 2 assets and a balances in a range of 14 bytes.
-These parameters can be changed in the script.
+Note that the generic parameters of the Merkle Sum Tree `N_ASSETS` and `N_BYTES` are set to `2` and `14`.
+This means that this should go in pair with a Inclusion Verifier Circuit tuned to the same generic parameters.

-Furthermore, the verifier is generated based on a specified `ptau` file, `hermez-raw-11`, for the generic parameters (`N_ASSETS`, `N_BYTES`), using the `generate_setup_artifacts` function.
-If you try to use different generic parameters, you may have to choose a different `ptau` file for that.

-On top of that the script will also generate a `solvency_proof_solidity_calldata.json` file that contains some testing calldata to be used within `contracts` and `backend` to test the verifier.
-Again, in the example, the proof is generated based on the `src/merkle_sum_tree/csv/entry_16.csv` file.
-If you want to generate a proof for a different file, you can change the path in the script.

 ## Build an Inclusion Verifier Contract